 When we worship

-Sunday services are held at 10:30am at the Wiota Church (6650 Highway 78) except during the 3rd Sunday of the month when we worship at the historic East Church (10311 Highway 78).
+Sunday services are held at 10am at the Wiota Church (6650 Highway 78) except during the 3rd Sunday of the month when we worship at the historic East Church (10311 Highway 78).
 From Memorial Day to Labor Day, services are at 9am.
 See our calendar of events for more information.

 A wedding, marriage, or blessings ceremony are one of the life passages frequently celebrated by Christians in a place of worship.
 Wiota Lutheran Church and its pastor is

 When a loved one dies, a wide range of emotions are typically felt by family, friends, and the larger community.
 A Christian funeral attempts to embrace and lift up all these emotions, focusing on our connection to Jesus' baptism, death, and resurrection.
 As we celebrate the life and witness of the deceased, it is a time filled with remembering.

 Every congregation has those worship services that they especially look forward to each year.
-Our favorites include Wednesdays in Lent, worship on the ball diamond, Candlelight Cemetery Services, to name a few.
+Our favorites include Wednesdays in Lent, Worship in the Park, and Candlelight Cemetery Services, to name a few.